Tech-at-DU/d3-tutorial/14-Pack/readme.md

 ![example 1](images/example-1.png)

+Read more about Circular packing here: https://www.data-to-viz.com/graph/circularpacking.html

-Here all of the values are shown as relative size and fit within space.
+In a pack all of the values are shown as relative size and fit within the space.

 This bubble pack is a treemap.
 It groups related elements into a circle and shows their relative size.
 In the example above there is only a single level to the tree.

-The example above only shows a single level but we ould show more.

 ## Getting started

+**Challenge**

 Setup a new D3 page.
 Add the default starting HTML code.
 Import the D3.js code.